Change ringing: Technique and physics

 Unattended bells are normally left hanging in the normal ("down") position, but prior to being rung, the bells are rung up.
 In the down position, the bells are safe if a person touches them or pulls a rope.
-A bell that is up is dangerous to be near, and only expert ringers should ever contemplate entering a bell chamber or touching a rope when the bells are up.
+A bell that is up is dangerous to be near, and only competent ringers should ever contemplate entering a bell chamber or touching a rope when the bells are up.
 To raise a bell, the ringer pulls on the rope and starts the bell swinging.
 Each time the bell swings the ringer adds a little more energy to the system, similar to pushing a child's swing.
 Eventually there is enough energy for the bell to swing right up and be left over-centre just beyond the balance point with the stay resting against the slider to hold the bell in position, ready to be rung.

 Bellringers typically stand in a circle around the ringing chamber, each managing one rope.
 Bells and their attendant ropes are so mounted that the ropes are pulled in a circular sequence, usually clockwise, starting with the lightest (treble) bell and descending to the heaviest (tenor).
 To ring the bell, the ringer first pulls the sally towards the floor, upsetting the bell's balance and swinging it on its bearings.
 As the bell swings downwards the rope unwinds from the wheel and the ringer adds enough pull to counteract friction and air resistance.
 The bell winds the rope back onto the other side of the wheel as it rises and the ringer can slow (or check) the rise of the bell if required.

 The rope is attached to one side of the wheel so that a different amount of rope is wound on and off as it swings to and fro.
 The first stroke is the handstroke with a small amount of rope on the wheel.
 The ringer pulls on the sally and when the bell swings up it draws up more rope onto the wheel and the sally rises to, or beyond, the ceiling.
 The ringer keeps hold of the tail-end of the rope to control the bell.
 After a controlled pause with the bell, on or close to its balancing point, the ringer rings the backstroke by pulling the tail-end, causing the bell to swing back towards its starting position.
 As the sally rises, the ringer catches it to pause the bell at its balance position.